LunarEngineer/db_backup/readme.md

 Please keep in mind that caching passwords in Docker containers is probably just **not a good idea**(TM).

 All of the variables below may be set via environment variables by including them as upper case versions, e.g. CREDENTIAL_FILE = some/silly/path, in the Dockerfile, or they may be called at runtime with something like `docker run db_backup:1.0 --credential_file "some/silly/path"`.
-Either way will work and passing things like **passwords** in via CLI is possible more secure, depending on your environment.
+Either way will work and passing things like **passwords** in via CLI is possibly more secure, depending on your environment.

 ### DLY_BACKUP_COUNT